named-data/NDN-CCL-API/memory-content-cache.rst

     Add the Data packet to the cache so that it is available to use to answer interests.
 If data.getMetaInfo().getFreshnessPeriod() is specified,
-    set the staleness time to now plus data.getMetaInfo().getFreshnessPeriod(), which is checked during cleanup to remove stale content.
+    set the staleness time to now plus the maximum of data.getMetaInfo().getFreshnessPeriod() and minimumCacheLifetime,
+    which is checked during cleanup to remove stale content.
 This also checks if cleanupIntervalMilliseconds milliseconds have passed and removes stale content from the cache.
 After removing stale content, remove timed-out